 While these rulings did not benefit immigrants, Dr. Camosy says it doesn’t mean Barrett is anti-immigration.

 “There is a certain kind of right-wing Catholic who makes Catholic teachings fit into the right-wing box and ignores or tries to explain away the the left-wing views of the Catholic Church,” says Dr. Camosy.
 “She does not strike me, especially given her views against the death penalty, as somebody who could possibly be put into a right-wing box.
 My view would be that she’s probably an Orthodox Catholic on immigration, which means that she’s not a nationalist, she’s pro-immigrant, and she’s definitely pro-refugee and has a commitment to a culture of encounter and hospitality that Christ commanded us to have and that the Church has commanded us to have as well.”

 Scholars raise legitimate questions about a Amy Coney Barrett’s independence and impartiality

 Both Cooper and Dr. Camosy agree that it’s impossible for Barrett to truly separate her personal beliefs from her rulings.
+How much that should concern you is a matter of interpretation.
 And regardless of how much she did or didn’t allow her views to impact her rulings on the Seventh Circuit, the Supreme Court is entirely different, and could present her with more flexibility.

-“When you’re talking about nominating someone to the Supreme Court, although there is the impact of precedent, the court has the ability to essentially overrule itself and to push law into an entirely new direction,” says Cooper.
+“When you’re talking about [the Supreme Court], although there is the impact of precedent, the court has the ability to essentially overrule itself and to push law into an entirely new direction,” says Cooper.
 “A statement earlier in a person’s career that they will apply the precedent of the Supreme Court to their work requires much more in-depth questioning if that person has been nominated to become a Supreme Court justice.”